Sabirul Islam: Motivational speaking

-Islam is due to star in a new South African business reality television series for young entrepreneurs.
+Sabirul is due to star in a new South African business reality television series for young entrepreneurs.
 The series is a 13-week youth business show, to encourage growth in entrepreneurship in South Africa which will now be produced in Bangladesh.

 Awards

-In 2008, Islam was awarded the Mosaic Entrepreneur of the Year by Charles, Prince of Wales and the Princess of Jordon.
+In 2008, Sabir was awarded the Mosaic Entrepreneur of the Year by Charles, Prince of Wales and the Princess of Jordon.
 He was nominated by Merrill Lynch, and was the youngest person nominated for the award.

 In 2010, he was one of Junior Chamber International (JCI) 10 Outstanding Young Persons of the World, honoured in the JA-YE Top 20 Young Entrepreneur in Osaka, Japan and shortlisted for Community Business Entrepreneur Award at the Spirit of London Awards.
 Other awards include the Growing Up CEO Award, which he was awarded at Harvard Business School.
 In January 2015, he was nominated for the Services to Creativity and Technology award at the British Muslim Awards.
 In January 2015, he was nominated for the Young Achiever of the Year award at the English Asian Business Awards.

 Personal life

-From August to September 2013, Islam visited Bangladesh for the first time in 20 years, where he spent two weeks promoting his Inspire1Million campaign through a number of events.
+From August to September 2013, Sabir visited Bangladesh for the first time in 20 years, where he spent two weeks promoting his Inspire1Million campaign through a number of events.
 He delivered speeches at six universities in Dhaka, visited 10 different universities and colleges at Chittagong, Sylhet and Brammanbaria to deliver his speech and share his experience.